 Parenthood Paid Leave

-Parenthood Leave allow working parents to spend more time with their newborn!
+Parenthood Leave allows working parents to spend more time with their newborn!
 To begin with, working mothers get 16 weeks of paid Maternity Leave, which can be taken continuously as a block starting from up to 4 weeks before the date of delivery.
 The last 8 weeks of leave can also be taken flexibly over a period of 12 months from the birth of your baby upon mutual agreement between the employer and employee.

 Working fathers can get 2 weeks of paid Paternity Leave, which can be taken continuously as a 2-week block within 16 weeks after the birth of your child, or flexibly within 12 months after your baby is delivered as long as there is mutual agreement between the employer and employee.